Tree Shaking: Eliminate Dead Code from Your Bundle

 import { debounce } from 'lodash-es';

-// ✅ Also good: Direct import
+// ✅ Also useful: Direct import for explicit bundle control

 import debounce from 'lodash-es/debounce';Material-UI / MUI

-import { Button, TextField, Dialog } from '@mui/material';
+import { Button, TextField } from '@mui/material';

 import Button from '@mui/material/Button';